Troubleshooting GCP Issues

 If the printer does not have this tag, then double check the steps in how to set up Google Cloud Print in the manual to make sure the printers have been published correctly.

 Some customers using Securly for Web Filtering, have noticed that intermittently jobs submitted via Google Cloud Print won’t print, and will have a status of “In Progress”.
 When checking the error log there should be messages

 telnet talk.google.com 5222

-On Windows, you should instead see this:
+If correct, on Windows you should see this:

 There are ways of publishing a printer in GCP other than with PaperCut. e.g. Google Chrome allows you to publish printers on GCP.
 PaperCut may track jobs from these non-PaperCut GCP Printers. e.g. PaperCut may be tracking the printers that Google Chrome publishes to GCP.
-You can distinguish PaperCut GCP printers from those published by Google Chrome by setting a naming template with the PaperCut web admin Config Editor:
+You can distinguish PaperCut GCP printers from those published by Google Chrome by setting a naming template with the PaperCut Advanced Config Editor:

 This will make the PaperCut GCP printer start with “PC__”. e.g. If the printer name is “Physics Printer” then it will appear in GCP as “PC_Physics Printer”.
 If this printer was also published to GCP by Google Chrome then it would appear as “Physics Printer”.

-If you have checked all the items above, and you’re still seeing issues please follow these steps:
+If you have checked all the items above, and you’re still seeing issues then please follow these steps:

-- Additionally check the ‘Enable detailed logging for Google Cloud Print’ box under Options → Advanced → Diagnostics
+Enable detailed logging for Google Cloud Printbox in PaperCut, which is found under Options → Advanced → Diagnostics.

-- Version and build number of PaperCut
+- Version and build number of PaperCut.